jekhokie/ansible-modules/vra-guest/README.md

 Module containing the ability to provision VMs via the VMware vRealize Automation software using Blueprints.

+***Note***: This module assumes that there is a Blueprint defined which allows a user to provision a single VM instance with either a Linux or Windows-based OS.
+The intent is to utilize vRA as a software API abstraction layer in front of VMware and build Blueprints that model a single VM per instance and handle the network configuration requirements, possibly creating multiple types of Blueprints to mirror the same functionality that public-cloud providers such as AWS have for VM instance sizing (m4.large, t2.small).

 ## Prerequisites

 This module requires a readily-available installation of the vRealize Automation software